fabiorenatodealmeida/git/Workflow-for-private.md

 # Workflow for private repositories with contributors

-For the following sections, we are taking as an example a hypothetical private repository on GitHub named `project-1` and owned by the organization `user-org`, which is supposed to be under the account of the project maintainer.
-First, we consider what the maintainer should do to prepare for collaboration.
-Then, we describe the workflow that a contributor should follow.
-Finally, we will see the steps the maintainer must be aware of when a contributor has finished a task.
+For the following sections, we are taking as an example a hypothetical private repository on GitHub named `project` and owned by the organization `user-org`, which is supposed to be under the account of the project maintainer.

+First, we consider what a maintainer should do to prepare for collaboration.
+Then, we describe the workflow that contributors should follow.
+Finally, we will see the steps a maintainer must be aware of when a contributor has finished a task.

 ## Maintainer